Mohlsson/ReplayLightsHistory/README.md

 # ReplayLightsHistory
 AppDaemon App for Home Assistant to replay light switch history when no one is home.

-Repeats how lights where turned on/off X days back when all persons in Home Assistant are away.
+Repeats how lights or switches where turned on/off X days back.
-Configure how many days in apps.yaml.
+Configure how many days back, what to record/trigger and this function turns on/off in apps.yaml.

+See example_apps.yaml.